-- Customize your template to your liking, creating tags and categories for your products.
+- Customize your template and create product tags and categories.

-- Save the settings you will likely apply regularly in your PrestaShop shop, such as product and price combinations, types of filters, etc.
+- Save favoured settings such as product & price combinations, types of filters, etc.

-Looking at examples of PrestaShop shops online and being sure of the basic structure for your catalog are key before importing.
+Researching examples of existing PrestaShop stores and deciding on the basic structure for your catalog are key before importing your data.

-Once you have the catalog structure in order, you can import your product contents to PrestaShop.
-As you already know, this is very easy and automated if you have a PIM solution.
+Once you have the catalog structure in order, you can import your product contents to PrestaShop with a PIM.

 Check to ensure that your product data has been correctly imported and that there are no empty fields – especially important fields (product name, manufacturer, and SKU).

-Another extra feature: Thanks to a PIM solution, any change or update that you make to your database will automatically be reflected on your PrestaShop shop.
-Additionally, you can duplicate catalogs to create different versions adapted to specific markets or countries.
+Another extra feature: With a PIM solution, any change or update that you make to your database will automatically be reflected on your PrestaShop shop.
+Additionally, you can duplicate PrestaShop catalogs to create different versions adapted to specific markets or countries.